By Arman

 Arman owned one of the world’s largest private collections of African art.
 This powerful lithograph showcases his iconic accumulation technique — a striking cluster of Songye Kifwebe masks from the Congo.
 These emblematic African tribal masks are instantly recognizable for their bold striations, color variations, half-closed globular eyes, and rectangular mouths.

-Kifwebe masks (singular: kifwebe) belong to the Songye people of the Democratic Republic of Congo.
-Traditionally worn by dancers in initiation rites for boys and funerals, they were managed by a powerful secret society.
-Featuring polychrome decoration, these Central African artworks blend cultural depth with Arman’s modern vision.
+Kifwebe masks belong to the Songye people of the Democratic Republic of Congo.
+Traditionally worn by dancers for boys’ initiation rites and funerals, they were managed by a powerful secret society.
+Adorned with polychrome decoration, these works of art from Central Africa combine cultural richness with Arman’s modern vision.

 – Songye Kifwebe or Congolese art

-– Signed lithographs inspired by traditional African artifacts
+– Signed lithographs inspired by traditional African objects

-All our original lithographs are carefully rolled, wrapped in protective tissue paper, and shipped in a sturdy tube to arrive in perfect condition.
-Signature required upon delivery for security.
+All our original lithographs are carefully rolled, wrapped in protective tissue paper, and shipped in a rigid tube to ensure they arrive in perfect condition.
+A signature is required upon delivery for security reasons.

 Feel free to check out the additional photos in the top left corner.